NEUAnalyses/HHWWgg_Tools/NMSSM/README.md

     ## mX, mY
     points = [
         (500, 300),
-        (700, 400),
+        (700, 400)
     ]

+Note: you may want to make sure your decay products are on shell given your chosen masses.

-this will create the folders necessary to create MadGraph gridpacks for two pairs of mass points.
+This will create the folders necessary to create MadGraph gridpacks for two pairs of mass points.

 ### Copy Template to genproductions